susingh6/web_service/replit.md

 - June 29, 2025: Added info icons to SLA compliance cards with explanatory tooltips and entities breakdown display
   - Added blue info tooltips to Overall, Tables, and DAGs SLA compliance cards with clear explanations
-  - Overall SLA tooltip explains it's calculated as average across all tables and DAGs across all teams
+  - Summary dashboard tooltips explain calculations across all teams and entity types
-  - Tables and DAGs tooltips clarify they show average compliance across all their respective entity types
+  - Team dashboard tooltips specify calculations are for that specific team only (e.g., "for PGM team")
   - Updated Entities Monitored card to show breakdown (e.g., "5 Tables • 4 DAGs") instead of just total count
   - Enhanced MetricCard component with infoTooltip prop and blue Info icon with tooltip functionality
 - June 29, 2025: Removed download and print icons from Team Performance Comparison chart in summary dashboard